carlhiggs/Australian-National-Liveability-Study-2018-datasets-supplementary-material/Usage notes for the ANLS 2018 datasets.md

 Areas of open space with at least partial public access, as identified using open street map, with WKT geometry for public geometry, water geometry and overall geometry as well as JSON attributes (including public area) and list of co-located amenities within 100m (including public toilets).

+The data was directly exported from PostgreSQL as a tab-seperated values (TSV) text file instead of a CSV file due to the JSON data structure of the attributes column which contains commas and otherwise requires complicated quoting which makes re-import back into PostgreSQL (or other software) more complicated.

 <details>
   <summary>
     Click to view code